 Should I Peel Zucchini Before Cooking?

 In general, no, you don’t have to peel zucchini or other tender summer squash.
 I never do.
 Their thin rinds are delicate and easy to eat.
 Just wash and cut!
-(Exceptions would be if you’re using a very large squash from your garden, that has grown large enough to have a tough rind, or if you want to remove the maximum amount of rind so that you reduce your exposure to pesticides.)
+Exceptions would be if you’re using a very large squash from your garden that has grown large enough to have a tough rind or if you want to remove the maximum amount of rind to reduce your exposure to pesticides.

-Okay, so that’s a summary of the ingredients.
-Now, let’s take a look at the cooking method.
 The key to this recipe is the pre-baking saute.
-This will help reduce the watery-ness of the veggies, and give the zucchini egg bake a better texture.
+This will help reduce the watery-ness of the veggies and give the zucchini egg bake a better texture.

 - Prep the Oven, Baking Dish, and Zucchini.
-To start, we need to do a little prep work.
-First, preheat your oven to 375˚F. Next, lightly grease your baking dish with butter, baking spray, or a little oil.
-Prep the zucchini by tossing the shreds with a teaspoon of salt, and letting them drain in a colander for about 10 minutes.
-Then use a clean kitchen towel, cheesecloth, or paper towels to pick up the shreds and squeeze out as much liquid as possible.
+To start, preheat your oven to 375˚F. Next, lightly grease your baking dish with butter, baking spray, or a little oil.
+Toss the zucchini shreds with a teaspoon of salt and let them drain in a colander for about 10 minutes.
+Then, use a clean kitchen towel, cheesecloth, or paper towels to pick up the shreds and squeeze out as much liquid as possible.

 - Make the Egg Mixture.
-Now it’s time to get cracking – literally!
-Crack the eggs into a mixing bowl, and add the milk, salt, and pepper.
+Crack the eggs into a mixing bowl and add the milk, salt, and pepper.
 Whisk to combine.
-Stir in the cooked, cooled vegetables, as well as the flour, baking powder, feta crumbles and herbs.
+Stir in the cooked, cooled vegetables, as well as the flour, baking powder, feta crumbles, and herbs.

 - Bake!
-Pour the egg mixture into your greased baking dish, slide it into the oven, and bake for 20 – 25 minutes, or until the center of the bake is set, and the edges are starting to turn a nice golden brown.
-Take it out of the oven, and let it stand for about 10 minutes to cool and stabilize.
-Optionally, you can add finely shredded cheese on top and bake for 5 more minutes, or until melted.
+Pour the egg mixture into the baking dish, slide it into the oven, and bake for 20 to 25 minutes, or until the center of the casserole is set and the edges start turning a nice golden brown.
+Take it out of the oven and let it stand for about 10 minutes to cool and stabilize.
+Optionally, you can add finely shredded cheese on top and bake for 5 more minutes or until melted.